paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-861-secretary-of-the-navy-miscellaneous-powers-and-duties.md

 <a id="section-8634"></a>
 ## § 8634.
 Submarine safety programs: participation of NATO naval personnel
-**(a) Acceptance of Assignment of Foreign Naval Personnel.—** In order to facilitate the development, standardization, and interoperability of submarine vessel safety and rescue systems and procedures, the Secretary of the Navy may conduct a program under which members of the naval service of any of the member nations of the North Atlantic Treaty Organization may be assigned to United States commands to work on such systems and procedures.
+**(a) Acceptance of Assignment of Foreign Naval Personnel.—** In order to facilitate the development, standardization, and interoperability of submarine vessel safety and rescue systems and procedures, the Secretary of the Navy may conduct a program beginning on or after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2024 under which members of the naval service of any of the member nations of the North Atlantic Treaty Organization may be assigned to United States commands to work on such systems and procedures.

 **(b) Reciprocity Not Required.—** The authority under subsection (a) is not an exchange program.
 Reciprocal assignments of members of the Navy to the naval service of a foreign country is not a condition for the exercise of such authority.